wearelighthouse/wordpress/README.md

 ---

-**Always** create a two user accounts; `lighthouse`, for our use, with the email `accounts@wearelighthouse.com` and one for the client with their appropriate details.
+**Always** create two user accounts; `lighthouse`, for our use, with the email `accounts@wearelighthouse.com` and one for the client with their appropriate details.
 Make sure both logins are stored in 1Password along side any relevant urls.

 ---